 Research is a vital strand of the government’s strategy to tackle COVID-19.

 There is a full spectrum of research taking place around COVID-19, from the trialling of new treatments or vaccines, to examining the effects of social distancing on the spread of coronavirus and the effect of the pandemic on people’s well-being.
 All types of research are important in helping us to understand COVID-19 and shape our response to it.

-Lots of people have ideas for new research to help us understand and stop COVID-19.
+There are many ideas for new research that will help us to better understand the virus and develop strategies to combat it.
 Given that the health and care system has limited resources and capacity, it is important to prevent duplication of effort and to make sure that only the most promising research takes place.
 For this reason, the NIHR has worked with the Government and other funders to establish a new single, national process that will allow the Chief Medical Officer for England and other expert advisors to prioritise the COVID-19 studies which hold the most potential for tackling the challenges we face.
-Some, but not all, of the nationally-prioritised research is funded or supported by the National Institute for Health Research (NIHR).
+Some, but not all, of the nationally-prioritised research is funded and/or supported by the National Institute for Health Research (NIHR).

 To see the latest list of the government’s nationally prioritised COVID-19 research visit the NIHR website.

 There are a number of ways to get involved in COVID-19 research, whether you think you’ve had the coronavirus or not.
 Visit how to get involved in COVID-19 research for more details.

 In addition, there are many studies happening for hospitalised patients, and those who are eligible will be made aware of the opportunities available to them by their healthcare team.